-305 The Family (3)
+SOC 305 The Family (3)

-Analysis of the family as a social institution.
-Examinations of the basic history of and social adjustments to marriage, the relationships between family members, and the place of the family in social, economic, and religious institutions.
+Analyzes the family as a social institution by examining the basic history of and social adjustments to marriage, the relationships between family members, and the place of the family in social, economic, and religious institutions.
 Prerequisite: SOC 101 or permission of the instructor.

-325 Organizational Behavior (3)
+SOC 325 Organizational Behavior (3)